spacemeshos/api/README.md

 ### Continuous integration

 This repository has a continuous integration (CI) [workflow](.github/workflows/ci.yml) built on GitHub Actions.
 In addition to linting and breaking changes detection, it also runs the `protoc` compiler, since that tends to surface a slightly different set of warnings and errors than `buf`.

+You can use a nifty tool called [`act`](https://github.com/nektos/act) to run the CI workflow locally, although it [doesn't always play nice](https://github.com/nektos/act/issues/322) with our workflow configuration.

 ### Third party files